sin-ying-lin/sin-ying-lin.github.io/_posts/2021-07-11-NetworkAnalysis.md

 ---
 layout: post
-title:  Network Analysis: What, Why, When, and How?
+title: "Network Analysis: What, Why, When, and How?"
-categories: [Network Analysis]
+categories:
 excerpt: Network analysis has been widely used in multidisciplinary data science.
 Learn how to apply it on empirical data!
 ---